xbpeng/DeepLoco/README.md

 	make
 	cd ../../
 	```
-1. Copy the newly-compiled caffe lib directory from external/caffe/build/lib to the top directory of TerrainRL.
+1. Copy the newly-compiled caffe lib directory from external/caffe/build/lib to the top directory of DeepLoco.
 	```
 	cp -r external/caffe/build/lib .
 	```